Uneven

 Present participle for to pour from, or as from, a container, especially by accident

-Present participle for to scatter or break up
+Present participle for to cause disorder or confusion in

 Present participle for to use or expend carelessly, extravagantly, or to no purpose

-Present participle for to move continuously or freely through a closed system or area
+Present participle for to move continuously or freely through a space, area or population

 (usually "thin out") Present participle for to make or become less dense, crowded, or numerous